ShanHuang-ec/shanhuang-ec.github.io/index.md

 ---

-I am a postdoctoral researcher at [Stockholm School of Economics].
+I am a postdoctoral researcher at the [Stockholm School of Economics].

 My main research interests are in health economics.
 In my work, I use microeconometric methods to study how healthcare can be organized better, explore how we can use technology to provide care, examine physician decision-making, and inform policy-making.